mensmediumtall/mensmediumtall.github.com/posts/fat.md

 My point is that you can take reasonable measures to adjust your weight to be what you desire.
 Two friends of mine have lost 50+ pounds in the past year.
-The didn't like their image and they changed it.
+They didn't like their image and they changed it.
 Hurrah for my friends!
 :-D